gatsbyjs/gatsby/docs/tutorial/part-two/index.md

 )
 ```

-Now, if you visit `http://localhost:8000/about-css-modules/`, your page should look like something like this:
+Now, if you visit `http://localhost:8000/about-css-modules/`, your page should look something like this:

 ![css-modules-basic](css-modules-basic.png)